How did this happeN?

 WHEN DOES IT START?

 The short answer: Right now.
 The longer answer: We're doing something different — a bit unique among churches who are just starting out.
 We're not beginning with weekly worship; rather, we're starting with small(ish) groups of people (we call them Local Tables) who gather on a regular basis to share a meal, talk about good stuff, journey together, and then serve the community in some way.
 This is how the movement of Jesus began generations ago, and this is how we believe that movement continues best in our context here and now.
-When the time is right and at the Spirit's leading, we'll know more about weekly worship.
+Worship is projected to begin Summer 2019.
 Until then, we'd love for you to join a Local Table.

 where is THE LOCAL CHURCH?